karkris41295/me_f452/README.md

 Engineers often want to use the least amount of material possible in designing their products, think about badminton racket or the chairs you sit down on.
 Composites are roughly speaking, sets of thin materials stacked on top of each other.

-We can reduce the thickness of our material layers by changing:
+We can reduce the thickness of our material while maintaining the same load bearing capacity by changing:
 1. The order we stack the materials in, for example (A on top of B) or (B on top of A)
 2. By changing the stacking angle, for example, it is easier to break two layers stacked perfectly on each other or criss-cross on top of each other?